Francis P. Garvan-John M. Olin Medal

 Sponsored by the Francis P. Garvan-John M. Olin Medal Endowment

-Clark earned a B.S. degree in chemistry from Lander College, in Greenwood, S.C., in 1984, and a Ph.D. in inorganic and radiochemistry from Florida State University, Tallahassee, in 1989.
-Later that year, she started her career as a senior scientist in the interim waste technology division of Westinghouse Savannah River Laboratory.
-From 1992 to 1996, she was a research ecologist at the University of Georgia’s Savannah River Ecology Laboratory.
+“She pointed out that there aren’t very many women in college teaching,” Kauzlarich says.
+Realizing she could make an impact in the field, she left that interview thinking, “Wow, that really is a good idea.”

-ACS named Clark a fellow in 2010 in recognition of her contributions to science and her service to the society.
-From 2001 to 2006, Clark directed the ACS Division of Nuclear Chemistry & Technology’s Summer School in Nuclear & Radiochemistry, a six-week program for undergraduate students sponsored by the division and funded by the Department of Energy.
+Kauzlarich went on to earn a doctorate at Michigan State University, where she studied materials chemistry.
+She did her post-graduate work at Iowa State University with inorganic solid-state chemist John D. Corbett, an experience that she says inspired her work in synthesis and the creation of novel materials.

-Clark will present the award address before the ACS Division of Nuclear Chemistry & Technology.
+Kauzlarich will present the award address before the ACS Division of Inorganic Chemistry.

 Join the conversation